 Axial includes multiple spectacular “black smokers” chimneys.
 But the super heated, cloudy waters from these vents are too hot to support life, so they’ll serve only as references for the chemistry of the waters cycling through the otherwise inaccessible rocky layers below.
 The focus will instead be on collecting samples from the cooler surrounding vent sites because these waters contain the microbes and viruses that live in the rocky subsurface layers.

-The team will be running a wide range of analyses and experiments using these samples, including identifying and quantifying microbes and viruses; determining what genes they contain—their gene repertoires; establishing microbial metabolic rates; and measuring microbial and viral chemical signatures.
+The team ran a wide range of analyses and experiments using these samples, including identifying and quantifying microbes and viruses; determining what genes they contain—their gene repertoires; establishing microbial metabolic rates; and measuring microbial and viral chemical signatures.

 Besides access, a key challenge of studying subseafloor microbes and viruses is maintaining the right temperature and pressure conditions where they live so that they can be studied.
-To do that, the team, with funding from the Marine Microbiology Initiative at the Gordon and Betty Moore Foundation (GBMF3297), will be using two specialized samplers that will be installed on ROPOS.
+To do that, the team, with funding from the Marine Microbiology Initiative at the Gordon and Betty Moore Foundation (GBMF3297), used two specialized samplers that will be installed on ROPOS.

-The Hydrothermal Fluid Particle Sampler will filter water samples to either collect vent fluids for chemical analyses and enrichment experiments on the ship, or it can be used to collect and preserve microbial samples at the seafloor for later genetic analyses.
+The Hydrothermal Fluid Particle Sampler filtered water samples to either collect vent fluids for chemical analyses and enrichment experiments on the ship, or it was used to collect and preserve microbial samples at the seafloor for later genetic analyses.
 A Large Volume Water Sampler (LVWS) can take the huge, roughly 200-literhuge ~200-liter samples needed to get sufficient quantities of viruses to allow their manipulation and study.

-The team will also collect samples from gushing hydrothermal vents using an isobaric gas-tight (IGT) sampler device that can be used in water temperatures up to 400°C. It is designed for work at vents, but was also used to sample the Deepwater Horizon spill’s seafloor outflow.
+The team also collected samples from gushing hydrothermal vents using an isobaric gas-tight (IGT) sampler device that can be used in water temperatures up to 400°C. It is designed for work at vents, but was also used to sample the Deepwater Horizon spill’s seafloor outflow.

-The team will collect samples at venting sites representing a set range of temperatures from about 12 to 15°C. One of the main goals with the microbial work will be to get direct measurements of which microbes from different sites are actively fixing inorganic carbon.
-This will involve incubating vent fluids with specially labeled inorganic carbon as a starting point for their chemosynthesis.
+The team collected samples at venting sites representing a set range of temperatures from about 12 to 15°C. One of the main goals with the microbial work was to get direct measurements of which microbes from different sites are actively fixing inorganic carbon.
+This involved incubating vent fluids with specially labeled inorganic carbon as a starting point for their chemosynthesis.

-Among other work aboard Falkor will be “challenge” experiments where the team will estimates rates at which viruses are able to kill microbes to better understand what role viruses play in governing subseafloor carbon cycling.
+Among other work aboard Falkor were “challenge” experiments where the team estimated rates at which viruses are able to kill microbes to better understand what role viruses play in governing subseafloor carbon cycling.

-By combining data from the full range of experiments and analyses, and working with researchers on shore, the team will begin developing a new model of microbial activity within subseafloor ecosystems.
-This will allow them to begin assessing the microbes’ impacts on carbon cycling to a degree never before possible.
+By combining data from the full range of experiments and analyses, and working with researchers on shore, the team began developing a new model of microbial activity within subseafloor ecosystems.
+This allowed them to begin assessing the microbes’ impacts on carbon cycling to a degree never before possible.

-The dives needed to accomplish this work will all be set against the spectacular backdrop of Axial Seamount, including hydrothermal vents with their unique species like tubeworms.
-We will be posting regular updates and photos from the team at the cruise blog (click on Cruise Log, upper left corner), and we will live stream all the ROPOS dives, so please follow along.
+The dives needed to accomplish this work were all set against the spectacular backdrop of Axial Seamount, including hydrothermal vents with their unique species like tubeworms.
+We posted regular updates and photos from the team at the cruise blog (click on Cruise Log, upper left corner), and we live streamed all the ROPOS dives.